BNTX Investors Have Opportunity To Lead Biontech SE Securities Fraud Lawsuit

-(MENAFN- PR Newswire) BENSALEM, Pa., Feb.
-9, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against BioNTech SE ("BioNTech" or the "Company") (NASDAQ: BNTX ).
+(MENAFN- PR Newswire) LOS ANGELES, Feb.
+14, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against BioNTech SE ("BioNTech" or the "Company") (NASDAQ: BNTX ).

 Class Period: March 30, 2022 – October 13, 2023